 Explore Online Addiction Therapy Options

-Over 3 million people have turned to BetterHelp for professional online therapy.
+Over 3 million people have turned to BetterHelp for online therapy.
+Take the quiz to get personally matched to a therapist.

-- Live sessions via phone, video, or live-chat.
+- Live sessions via phone, video, or chat

 - Plans range from $60 to $90 /week